jkellerman/github-user-search-app/README.md

 ### What I learned

-Some new things, I learned in this project was how to have the correct color scheme chosen based on the users computer preferences.

-I also learned how to change the color of placeholder text in firefox.

-I also learned how to reformat a date.
+Some new things I learned in this project was how to have the correct color scheme chosen based on the users computer preferences.I also learned how to change the color of placeholder text in firefox and I learned how to reformat a date.

 See code snippets below: